splitgraph/splitgraph.com/docs/splitfile_import.md

 the hashes of the names (or source SQL queries) and aliases of all imported tables.

-This is crude, but means that the layer is invalidated if there's a change on the remote or we import a different table/name it differently/use a different query to create a table.
-We can improve on this by perhaps only considering the objects and table aliases that are actually imported (as opposed to the source image hash: maybe the tables we're importing haven't changed even if other parts of the repository have).
+This means that the layer is invalidated if there's a change to the remote repository, a different table is imported, named differently or a different query is used to create a table.